 For those of us with a bit of disposable income, we must mention Hawaii.
-Everything is spectacular here.
+Everything is spectacular here, especially the amazing scuba diving.
 For example, have you ever heard someone say, “I had a horrible time in Hawaii?”
 No!

 From dramatic canyons to waterfalls, volcanoes, turquoise waters, and soft sandy beaches, Hawaii really is a dreamy paradise.
 Thanks to “The King” Elvis Presley, Hawaii is now considered a little piece of Americana.
 Our recommended island?
 We love Kauai which is why we always send people to Maui!

 Washington, D.C. – Feel the History For Free